Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 The reader interested in TinyML can refer to the python package hls4ml \cite{fahim2021hls4ml}, which allows designing ML algorithms for low-power FPGA or ASIC devices.
-Through hls4ml, it is possible to optimize the hardware implementation of TinyML models by leveraging the parallelism and pipelining capabilities of FPGA.
-This can lead to more efficient use of hardware resources and reduced EC.
+Through hls4ml, it is possible to optimize the HW implementation of TinyML models by leveraging the parallelism and pipelining capabilities of FPGA.
+This can lead to more efficient use of HW resources and reduced EC.